Study in Lithuania

 Students from EU above the age of 18 could be considered for insurance and get free medical care.
 To do so, they must present a document, proving their status as a student, to the territorial health insurance fund.
 Then, if you want to get registered at a health centre, you will have to fill in an application on a special form at the reception desk and present a document proving personal identity (with the photo and a National Identification Number).

-In size, Lithuania is bigger than the other two Baltic neighbors and has roughly the size of Ireland: 62 302km².
+In size, Lithuania is bigger than the other two Baltic neighbours and has roughly the size of Ireland: 62,302km².
 Lithuania’s territory extends 373 km from East to West and 276 km from North to South, which means you can cross it easily in few hours by car.
 Lithuania shares borders with Latvia, Belarus, Poland and Russian Federation.

 Students from outside of EU, have to get insurance before coming to Lithuania — either from a company based at home or within Lithuania.